bstreiff/notes/computing/processors/m68k/calling-conventions.md

 - `extended`: 96-bit extended precision; 15-bit exponent, 16 unused bits, 64-bit mantissa
 - `packed`: a packed decimal real format consisting of a 3-digit base-10 exponent and a 17-digit base 10 mantissa.

-The ColdFire v4e FPU does not support the `extended` or `packed` formats
+The ColdFire v4e FPU does not support the `extended` or `packed` formats.

 ## System V